Skip to Main Content

 The Library provides referencing guidance and resources.
 You can also contact your subject librarian with any questions you have about referencing.

-Below are some key sources of guidance for referencing using OSCOLA
+Below are some key sources of guidance for referencing using OSCOLA.

 Referencing Management Software